wohaco/despace/galileo.md

 Galileo was still flying at Jupiter when on July 13, 1995, it released a probe to smack the planet’s atmosphere in December.
 When the probe finished its descent, NASA was surprised at its measurements of helium — half of what they expected — and the dryness of the region in which the probe flew.
 After releasing its atmospheric probe, the Galileo Orbiter became the first man-made satellite of Jupiter at 01:16 UTC on December 8, 1995, after it fired its main engine to enter a 198 day parking orbit.

 The spacecraft traveled around Jupiter in elongated ellipses, each orbit lasting about two months.
 The differing distances from Jupiter afforded by these orbits allowed Galileo to sample different parts of the planet’s extensive magnetosphere.
-The orbits were designed for close-up flybys of Jupiter’s largest moons.
-Once the prime mission concluded, an extended mission started on December 7, 1997; the spacecraft made several flybys of Europa and Io.
+The orbits were designed for close-up fly‑bys of Jupiter’s largest moons.
+Once the prime mission concluded, an extended mission started on December 7, 1997; the spacecraft made several fly‑bys of Europa and Io.
 The closest approach was 180 km on October 15, 2001.
-The radiation environment near Io was very unhealthy for Galileo’s systems, and so these flybys were saved for the extended mission when loss of the spacecraft would be more acceptable.
+The radiation environment near Io was very unhealthy for Galileo’s systems, and so these fly‑bys were saved for the extended mission when loss of the spacecraft would be more acceptable.
 Galileo’s cameras were deactivated on January 17, 2002, after they had sustained irreparable radiation damage.
 NASA engineers were able to recover the damaged tape recorder electronics, and Galileo continued to return scientific data until it was deorbited, performing one last scientific experiment: a measurement of the moon Amalthea’s mass as the spacecraft swung by it.

 |![](f/project/g/galileo/galileo_europa_mission_and_prime_mission_tours.png)|
 |:--|